 Updated: May 25

 It's been over a year since many of you were forced into leading your team virtually.
 It's much easier to lead a team when you're all in the same room, building or city, but that's no longer a reality for many.
 Now is the time to reflect on what has gone well and review the fundamentals.

 1. Make Expectations Clear - Ever heard of “out of sight, out of mind”?
 This can go both ways.
-Get together in person early on and lay out expectations with your remote teammates in terms of hours, results, goals, communication, response time, etc. Be sure to set up guidelines to ensure that your employees are not working around the clock.
+Get together and lay out continued expectations with your teammates in terms of goals, results, communication, response time, hours, etc.

 2. Engage Intentionally and Regularly - Decide the best channels for communication.
-We recommend connecting daily in some way, then at least weekly in-person/over the phone.
-Schedule and keep coaching sessions and do them in-person, or via video conferencing if your remote employee is out-of-state.
+We recommend connecting daily in some way, then at least weekly in-person/video/over the phone.
+Schedule time on your calendar to connect and don't cancel an opportunity to connect with your people.

 3. Build Trust - This goes for employees who are sitting right next to you and those who are on the other side of the globe.
 After you’ve set up the expectations, follow-through.
-Provide on-going feedback on how you feel things are progressing.
-If you are uneasy about anything, address it immediately.
+Have on-going dialogue on how things are going.
+If you're uneasy about anything, address it immediately.

 4. Support Core Values - The actions and behaviors that support your core values become your culture that we define as “the way we do things around here in order to fulfill our mission.”
-Praise those behaviors when you notice them in remote workers.
-Easier said than done, so you will have to intentionally search for them over email and phone.
+Praise those behaviors when you notice them.
+Easier said than done virtually, so you will have to intentionally search for positive behaviors over email, video and phone.